cruzines/BM-client/README.md

 ### USER STORIES
 ### - Landing Page
 The first thing seen by the user.
-Moving images and information about the current auctions.
+Moving images and information about the cugrrent auctions.
 ### - Payment
 The user can buy the artworks inputting their credit card number.
 ### - Signup